frontendbabel/frontendbabel.github.com/src/documents/pages/how-to-contribute.html.md

 guide](http://docpad.org/docs/install).
 1. Open (http://0.0.0.0:9778/) to see your project copy.

-## Working with articles texts
+## Working with articles' texts
-Articles sources are stored in `src/documents/articles/` directory.
-To add a new article create new `<article-name>.html.md` file and start.
+Articles' sources are stored in the `src/documents/articles/` directory.
+To add a new article create a new `<article-name>.html.md` file and start.

-The articles are written with markdown.
+The articles are written with Markdown.
 Explore [an example](https://github.com/frontendbabel/frontendbabel.github.com/blob/source/src/documents/articles/graphical-interface.html.md) to learn the structure.

-### Provide creadits
+### Provide credits
-You need to provide meta information about the original source, its author and translator like following:
+You need to provide meta information about the original source, its author and translator, like the following:

 ```md
 source: